LGBTQ literature in Argentina

 Some LGBT Argentine writers.
 From top left: Manuel Puig, Alejandra Pizarnik, Reina Roffé, Néstor Perlongher, Camila Sosa Villada and Gabriela Cabezón Cámara.

-LGBT Literature in Argentina comprises Argentine authors using themes or characters that form a part of, or are related to, sexual diversity.
+LGTV Literature in Argentina comprises Argentine authors using themes or characters that are gay, or are related to, sexual diversity.
 It forms part of a tradition dating back to the 19th century, although LGBT literature as its own category in the Argentine humanities did not occur until the end of the 1950s and beginning of the 1960s, on par with the birth of the LGBT rights movement in the country.

 The first examples of LGBT relationships in Argentine literature had a negative connotation.
 These relationships illustrated the idea of the supposed social degradation in the working class and as an antagonistic paradigm of the platform that the country wanted to promote.
 The oldest is found in the story "The Slaughter Yard" (1838) by Esteban Echeverría, a classic of Argentine literature in which sex between men is used as a metaphor for barbarism.
 During the late 19th and early 20th centuries, examples of homosexual characters were negative, and many culminated in tragedy.
 Among these, a standout piece is the theatrical work Los invertidos ("The Inverts," 1914) by José González Castillo, which was banned after its debut due to its subject matter.
 Los invertidos follows a bourgeois man who has a secret homosexual lover and who decides to commit suicide when his wife finds out about his sexual orientation.

 The 1959 story La narración de la historia ("The Narration of the Story") by Carlos Correas marked a paradigm shift, becoming the first Argentine literary work in which homosexuality is shown as a normal trait for the protagonist and not something harmful.
 However, its publication was controversial and there was a trial over its supposed immorality and pornographic content, in addition to a series of attacks on the author and the "homosexual/Marxist" conspiracy.
 Also in 1956, Silvina Ocampo published Carta perdida en un cajón ("Letter Lost in a Drawer"), the first of her stories to include lesbian references.
 A few years later, in 1964, Renato Pellegrini published the first LGBT novel in Argentina, Asfalto ("Asphalt"), which narrates the story of a young homosexual who discovers Buenos Aires' gay subculture and for which the author was sentenced to four months in jail for the crime of obscenity.